MarcTy/docker-image-ci-pipeline-test/README.md

 The images built are the react client component and the sensor publisher components, the mosquitto server is itself a docker image.

 ## Integration
 Create a docker-compose.yaml to run all images together in parallel.
+The first step is merging.